Performance: Dance (BFA)

 Prepare a current resumé/curriculum vitae highlighting your dance training.
 Be sure to include the name(s) and address(es) of your dance school(s) and the name(s) of your dance teacher(s).

 Please save your resume as a .pdf file and upload it per the submission instructions below.

-Faculty will be required to view and assess your performance online.
-Under normal circumstances, the audition panel prefers that you audition in person, as a digital file is a flat, two-dimensional medium, which may not demonstrate your full potential.
+Faculty will assess your performance based on the materials that you include.
+Under normal circumstances, the audition panel prefers that you audition in person, as a digital file is sometimes a flat, two-dimensional medium, which may not demonstrate your full potential.
 With this in mind, we encourage you to present your very best self in your audition material.

 Use YouTube or Vimeo to show us your work.
 Please provide a link to your work in a .pdf file and upload this file (see instructions below).
 Ensure the link does not expire.
 Make the link public OR be sure to include the password in your .pdf file.
 Confirm that your link works!
 Your application will not be considered if the link you provide does not work.